mtulow/nyc-taxi-project/README.md

-# nyc-taxi-project
-An end-to-end dashboard &amp; pipepline project on the NYC Taxi da
+# NYC Taxi Trip Dataset
+---

+An End-to-End example project for learning and applying skills and tools taught in the Data Talks Club: Data Engineering Zoomcamp.